opengauss-mirror/docs/content/en/docs/Developerguide/asynchronous-i-o-operations.md

 ## backend\_flush\_after<a name="en-us_topic_0283137548_en-us_topic_0237124743_section9929104982217"></a>

 **Parameter description:**  Specifies the threshold for the number of pages flushed by the background writer thread.
-If the pages exceeds the threshold, the background writer thread instructs the operating system to asynchronously flush the pages cached in the operating system to disks.
+If the number of pages exceeds the threshold, the background writer thread instructs the operating system to asynchronously flush the pages cached in the operating system to disks.
 In openGauss, the disk page size is 8 KB.

 This parameter is a USERSET parameter.
-Set it based on instructions provided in  [Table 1](resetting-parameters.md#en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).
+Set it based on instructions provided in  [Table 1](resetting-parameters.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).

 **Value range**: an integer ranging from 0 to 256.  **0**  indicates that the asynchronous flush function is disabled.
 The size of a single page is 8 KB.
 For example, if the value is  **64**, the backend thread continuously writes 64 disk pages \(that is, 64 x 8 = 512 KB\) before asynchronous flush.